How to Get Big Arms

 To get your arms to grow, you need to overload them by periodically training them to failure and beyond.
 Don't just go through the motions.
 Prepare yourself for some high intensity sets and really squeeze out every last rep.

 If your primary goal is to add muscle mass to your arms, your entire arm routine should take you no more than 30 minutes.
-Building muscle is not like running a marathon.
+Working out how to get bigger arms is not like running a marathon.
 Many people do too much arm work in search of big arms.
 Short and intense is best to add mass quickly.
 When training your arms, more is not always better.

 3. Use correct technique